 Another important mark of realism expressed in terms of truth is the property of bivalence.
 As Dummett has stressed (e.g., 1959; 1976; 1983; 1991), a realist should see there being a fact of the matter one way or the other about whether any given claim is correct.
 Hence, one important mark of realism is that it goes together with the principle of bivalence: every truth-bearer (sentence or proposition) is true or false.
 In much of his work, Dummett has made this the characteristic mark of realism, and often identifies realism about some subject-matter with accepting bivalence for discourse about that subject-matter.
 At the very least, it captures a great deal of what is more loosely put in the statement of realism above.

-Either the approach makes the theory of truth—or truth-and-reference—the primary vehicle for an account of realism.
-A theory of truth which substantiates bivalence, or a determinate reference relation, does most of the work of giving a realistic metaphysics.
+Both the approaches to realism, through reference and through bivalence, make truth the primary vehicle for an account of realism.
+A theory of truth which substantiates bivalence, or builds truth from a determinate reference relation, does most of the work of giving a realistic metaphysics.
 It might even simply be a realistic metaphysics.

 We have thus turned on its head the relation of truth to metaphysics we saw in our discussion of the neo-classical correspondence theory in section 1.1.
 There, a correspondence theory of truth was built upon a substantial metaphysics.
 Here, we have seen how articulating a theory that captures the idea of correspondence can be crucial to providing a realist metaphysics.
 (For another perspective on realism and truth, see Alston (1996).
 Devitt (1984) offers an opposing view to the kind we have sketched here, which rejects any characterization of realism in terms of truth or other semantic concepts.)